Housing and Community Development Services Announcements

 Unit Inspections - The Housing Quality Standards (HQS) inspection process has temporarily changed.

-CARES Act HUD Waivers – The Housing Authority of the County of San Diego (HACSD) has adopted the broad level CARES Act HUD Waivers.
+CARES Act HUD Waivers – The Housing Authority of the County of San Diego (HACSD) has adopted the broad level CARES Act HUD Waivers included in this policy.

 HOME and HOPWA Waivers - HACSD has adopted the HOME and HOPWA Waivers

 Notice of Funding Availability - No Place Like Home Program

 The County of San Diego Health and Human Services Agency, Housing and Community Development Services (HCDS) is announcing the availability of funding for affordable multi-family supportive housing.
 Funds will be provided in the form of loans to successful applicants serving persons who are homeless or at risk of homelessness and have a serious mental illness.

 Application submittals must be complete and in compliance with all of the specified application requirements set forth in the NOFA solicitation documents.
 Download application here.

 If you would like more information on a specific news item, please contact us:

 Visit the County News Center for information direct to you from the County of San Diego.